-15. The Board should regularly review both the performance of, and contractual arrangements with, the AIFM and the Portfolio manager (or executives of a self-managed company).
+15. The Board should regularly review both the performance of, and contractual arrangements with, the AIFM and the Portfolio Manager (or executives of a self-managed company).

-The Audit and Management Engagement Committee reviews annually the performance of the AIFM and Portfolio Manager.
+The Management Engagement Committee reviews annually the performance of the AIFM and Portfolio Manager.
 The Committee considers the quality, cost and remuneration method (including the performance fee) of the service provided by the AIFM and the Portfolio Manager against their contractual obligations and the Board receives monthly reports on compliance with the investment restrictions which it has set.
 It also considers the performance analysis provided by the AIFM and the Portfolio Manager.

-The Audit and Management Engagement Committee reviews the compliance and control systems of both the AIFM and the Portfolio Manager in operation insofar as they relate to the affairs of the Company and the Board undertakes periodic reviews of the arrangements with and the services provided by the Depositary, to ensure that the safeguarding of the Company's assets and security of the shareholders' investment is being maintained.
-Further details concerning the monitoring of the Company's internal controls and risk management can be found on pages 41 and 42 and 16 to 18 of this Annual Report.
+The Management Engagement Committee reviews the compliance and control systems of both the AIFM and the Portfolio Manager in operation insofar as they relate to the affairs of the Company and the Board undertakes periodic reviews of the arrangements with and the services provided by the Depositary, to ensure that the safeguarding of the Company's assets and security of the shareholders' investment is being maintained.
+Further details concerning the monitoring of the Company's internal controls and risk management can be found on pages 14 to 16 and 40 and 41.